 Important information for students sitting CBEs

 You will be eligible to sit the CBEs following acceptance of your registration as a CTA student, subject to a 21 day period to allow your profile to be created on the CBE system.
-The Principles of Accounting CBE can be sat from 8 March 2019.

 You must apply to sit the CBEs online; an entry and payment facility is available via the Institute’s website for this purpose.
 It will be possible to sit the CBEs on separate occasions.
 You may be able to sit two CBEs back-to-back at a single session, with a short break between each CBE.
 Provision will be made for you if you are eligible for extra time or require accessibility software.
 Please contact the Institute in advance of booking an exam or visit the FAQs.